Your reputation matters to us:

 What is internet defamation?

-Internet Defamation occurs when someone posts false statements of fact about you on the internet that harm your reputation.
+Internet defamation occurs when someone posts false statements of fact about you on the internet that harm your reputation.
 Internet defamation can occur in a negative Facebook post, a harmful YouTube video or even a fake and negative Google review about your business.
 Online defamation can be removed from the internet.
-To learn more, please check out our service page on internet defamation.

 How Can KJK’s Content Removal Attorneys help?

-We assist in removing negative content of yourself from the internet
+We assist in removing negative content from the internet

 If you are dealing with internet content related issues, it is important to work with an experienced Content Removal attorney who can counsel you in selecting the best removal strategy for your unique situation.
 Our team of attorneys, cyber-investigators and public relations professionals work quickly and collaboratively to devise strategies to assist clients in tackling difficult and damaging content removal issues.